msparks/svcshare/docs/index.rst

 #.
 Ensure all requirements are met.

 #.
 Following a :command:`git clone`, copy :file:`config.py.dist` to
-   :file:`config.py` and edit :file:`config` with your favorite editor.
+   :file:`config.py` and edit :file:`config.py` with your favorite editor.
 The items should be self-explanatory.

 #.
 Configure your client to use the tunnel/proxy created by svcshare.
 This